 I found a clinical nutritionist who understood the autistic body and brain.
 I was examined from that standpoint.
-After a few sessions and a few rather non-invasive tests, I discovered that I am histamine intollerant - the root of all of my discomfort and pain.
-Histamine containing foods can cause inflamation in the body.
+After a few sessions and a few rather non-invasive tests, I discovered that I am histamine intolerant - the root of all of my discomfort and pain.
+Histamine containing foods can cause inflammation in the body.
 In my body, it was like having a truck with a flame thrower moving it's way down my digestive path.
 I was given a new diet to follow - time restricted (to manage my energy / hormone levels and thus sleep better), high-fat / low-carb (to run my body as designed), histamine free diet.
 Within a few days, I was pain free.
 Within a few weeks, I was medication free.
 Within a few months, I had dropped some of the weight that I gained from being on a lot of medication.
 Now, almost a year later, I have lost all of the extra weight that I gained through my journey with western medicine and weigh about what I weighed at my high school graduation.
 I feel great - which is the most important.

 I share my story with you in order to begin a conversation about nutrition health.
 I've been told by doctors to be gluten-free, vegetarian, vegan, and all sorts of other "healthy" options.
 They all didn't work.
 Why?
 Because most doctors have less than 10 hours of nutritional education and are reading from some pamphlet that was sponsored by a group with a financial interest in keeping you in the doctor's office.
-Histamine intollerance is actually quite common in people who are from families with less than 5 generations living in western societies, eating western foods.
+Histamine intolerance is actually quite common in people who are from families with less than 5 generations living in western societies, eating western foods.
 It's also common in people with Rh negative blood types.
 Having a high level of sensitivity, like sensory processing issues, is also a contributing factor.
 Thus, it's no wonder I'm having problems.
 All three describe me.